Tasmania Self Drive Holiday – Discover Tasmania

 From the Richmond Bridge, our next pit stop was Sorell Fruits Farm, just a 16min (15.3km) drive away.
-As a city dweller, the chance to pluck strawberry right from its stem , is a therapeutic experience.
+As a city dweller, the chance to pluck strawberry right from its stem, is a therapeutic experience.
 I believe many have pick strawberries at Cameron Highlands in Malaysia.
 But strawberries picking here is a more casual and relax affair as the farm staff don’t go around monitoring us.
-Tasmania’s cool climate gives extra flavour to its berry fruits and cherries, which are the specialty of Sorell Fruit Farm.
+Tasmania’s cool climate gives extra flavour to its berry fruits and cherries, which are the speciality of Sorell Fruit Farm.
 The range of berries is wide indeed – strawberries, raspberries, boysenberries, loganberries, blackcurrants, etc. From November to May at least a couple of strawberries are in season, which was the objective of our visit.
 December and January are the time for picking super-sized sweet cherries.
-But at different times during the warmer months you can pick apricots, nectarines, peaches, apples, pears, broad beans and sweet corn.
+But at different times during the warmer months, you can pick apricots, nectarines, peaches, apples, pears, broad beans and sweet corn.
 All the fruits and vegetables can be picked at ground level.
-To take home, there is a wide range of the farm’s award winning liqueurs and fruit wines, jams, honeys, vinaigrettes and pickles – including pickled cherries.
+To take home, there is a wide range of the farm’s award-winning liqueurs and fruit wines, jams, honey, vinaigrettes and pickles – including pickled cherries.

 Great variety of fruits grown at the farm, but availability are subject to the seasons.

-Lovely sight indeed.
-Strawberries seems to thrive under the shade of the leaves.
+A lovely sight indeed.
+Strawberries seem to thrive under the shade of the leaves.
 We need to pry apart the leaves to get the fruit.
-But no hurry, plant is not traumatized or hurt. 🙂
+But no hurry, the plant is not traumatized or hurt. 🙂

 After about 30min, our bountiful harvest.
 Looks like loads of Vit C snack along the road trip after this.

-Cherries coming into season, but not fully ripe yet.
+Cherries coming into the season, but not fully ripe yet.

-Some peaches on the tree…but still not riped for picking.
+Some peaches on the tree…but still not ripe for picking.
 But still lovely looking at the fruits.

 Amazing seascape @Dunalley